Facility Use Information

-Category III and IV organizations may not reserve the Theatre in excess of one year in advance.
-Category V organizations may not reserve the Theatre prior to four months before the scheduled event.
+University organizations may not reserve the theatre in excess of one year in advance.
+Outside organizations may not reserve the theatre prior to four months before the scheduled event.

-The scheduling of the Theatre for use by organizations is coordinated by the Theatre Manager.
+The scheduling of the Theatre for use by organizations is coordinated by the Theatre Manager, Lee Barnette-Dombroski.

 Organizations shall obtain and complete a use application form to reserve the theatre.
-Submit a Request Online.
 The online reservation calendar is kept as up to date as possible.

-The Theatre Manager and UHH Scheduling officer shall determine the appropriateness of the application, the estimated charges for use and services (based on use-application), and any special requirements.
+The Theatre Manager shall determine the appropriateness of the application, the estimated charges for use and services (based on use-application), and any special requirements.

 The organization will receive notice as to the status of their application.
 An organization shall not assume that a reservation has been confirmed until written approval is received from the Performing Arts Center.

 The University has authority and reserves the right to deny, cancel, postpone, or alter arrangements for any event, if necessary.

 How much does it cost to rent the UH Hilo Performing Arts Center?